Moduli of objects in finite length abelian categories: Abelian categories and base-change

-\begin{lemma} Let $\cC$ satisfy \cref{standing assumptions on C}.
+\begin{lemma} Let $\cC$ be a nearly finite abelian category (\cref{standing assumptions on C}).
 For every simple object $S \in \cC$, there is a unique (up to isomorphism) indecomposable projective object $P_S \in \cC$ that admits an epimorphism $P_S \twoheadrightarrow S$.
 If $S'$ is another simple object that is not isomorphic to $S$, then $\Hom(P_S, S') =0$. \end{lemma}